-This course is designed to allow students to gain practical experience in scientific research in a laboratory or biotechnology firm during the summer period or term time.
-All research or internship projects, locally or overseas, must be approved by the School.
+This course is designed to let students gain practical experience in scientific research in a laboratory or biotechnology firm during the summer period or term time.
+All research or internship projects, locally or overseas, must be approved by the Biochemistry Program, School of Life Sciences.